Python-Test-Engineer/iwswordpress/README.md

 I love information systems and am keen on developing my skills in the DATA layer with a focus on wiring together many different data sources and technologies.
 I have worked with MySQL, MongoDB and Google Firestore.

 I use REACT for the UI.
+I am a fan of the REACT/REDUX architecture to separate concerns and have also worked with MobX as a state management system.

 ## Learning